gorgitko/molminer/README.md

 4. Install MolMiner: `$ conda install -c lich molminer`
 5. Use MolMiner: `$ molminer --help`
 --->
-## From source (linux64)
+## From source (linux)
 ### Binaries
 You need all these binaries for MolMiner.
 They should be installed so path to them is in `$PATH` environment variable (like `/usr/local/bin`).
+I haven't tried to compile these dependencies on Windows, but that doesn't mean it's impossible.
 - [OSRA][2].
 This is probably the most complicated binary.
 Official information is [here](https://sourceforge.net/p/osra/wiki/Dependencies/) and [here](https://github.com/gorgitko/molminer/blob/master/docs/osra-readme.txt).
 My installation notes are [here](https://github.com/gorgitko/molminer/blob/master/docs/osra-installation.txt).
-  - Compile GraphicsMagick with as many supported image formats as possible.
+  - Compile GraphicsMagick with as many supported image formats as possible ([dependencies](http://wiki.octave.org/GraphicsMagick#Main_dependencies)).
+Besided OSRA it's used for converting PDF to images and for image edit/transformation.
   - Use Tesseract version 4 and up.
   - [Patched version](https://sourceforge.net/projects/osra/files/openbabel-patched/) of OpenBabel is needed.
+  - Put OSRA data files (`spelling.txt`, `superatom.txt`) to some directory and add this directory to `$OSRA_DATA_PATH` environment variable.
 - [ChemSpot][1].
+Just download it and:
+  - Put ChemSpot JAR file to directory accesible from `$PATH` and rename it to `chemspot.jar`.
+  - Also put there [this bash script](https://github.com/gorgitko/molminer/blob/master/scripts/chemspot).
+It's used for running ChemSpot.
+Its first argument is maximum amount of memory for ChemSpot process.
+Subsequent arguments are forwarded to ChemSpot CLI.
+  - Put ChemSpot data files (`dict.zip`, `ids.zip`, `multiclass.bin`) to some directory and add this directory to `$CHEMSPOT_DATA_PATH` environment variable.
-Just download
+- [OPSIN][3].
+Just download it and:
+  - Put OPSIN JAR file to directory accesible from `$PATH` and rename it to `opsin.jar`.
+  - Also put there [this bash script](https://github.com/gorgitko/molminer/blob/master/scripts/opsin).
+It's used for running ChemSpot.
+All arguments are forwarded to OPSIN CLI.
+- [GraphicsMagick][4].
+OSRA needs it for compilation, but it's binary is also directly used by MolMiner.
+Compile it with as many supported image formats as possible ([dependencies](http://wiki.octave.org/GraphicsMagick#Main_dependencies).
+- [Tesseract][5].
+OSRA needs it for compilation, but it's binary is also directly used by MolMiner.
+Use version 4 and up.
+  - Tesseract needs language data files.
+Download them [here](https://github.com/tesseract-ocr/tessdata), put them to some directory and this directory to `$TESSDATA_PREFIX` environment variable.
+- [poppler-utils](https://en.wikipedia.org/wiki/Poppler_(software)#poppler-utils).
+Utils for PDF files built on top of [Poppler](https://poppler.freedesktop.org/) library.
+  - Ubuntu (or any OS with `apt` packaging): `$ sudo apt-get install poppler-utils`
+- [libmagic](https://github.com/threatstack/libmagic).
+Reads the magic bytes of file and determine it's MIME type.
+  - Ubuntu (or any OS with `apt` packaging): `$ sudo apt-get install libmagic1 libmagic-dev`
+### Python dependencies
+Dependencies listed in `setup.py` will be installed automatically.

 [1]: https://www.informatik.hu-berlin.de/de/forschung/gebiete/wbi/resources/chemspot/chemspot
 [2]: https://sourceforge.net/p/osra/wiki/Home/